Italian war crimes: Spanish Civil War

 75,000 Italian soldiers of the Corpo Truppe Volontarie fought on the side of the Nationalists during the Spanish Civil War, as did 7,000 men of the Aviazione Legionaria.
 While they also bombed valid military targets such as the railway infrastructure of Xativa, the Italian air force partook in many bombings of civilian targets for the purposes of "weakening the morale of the Reds".
 One of the more notable bombings was the Bombing of Barcelona, in which 1,300 civilians were killed, with thousands more being wounded or dehoused.
 Other cities subjected to terror bombing by the Italians included Durango, Alicante, Granollers, and Guernica.

-During the Italian occupation of Majorca, from 1936-1939, Italian forces, led by Fascist Blackshirt leader Arconovaldo Bonaccorsi, initiated a brutal reign of terror, arranging the murder of 3,000 people accused of being Communists, and emptying Majorca's prisons by having all prisoners shot.
+During the Italian occupation of Mallorca, from 1936–1939, Italian forces, led by Fascist Blackshirt leader Arconovaldo Bonaccorsi, initiated a brutal reign of terror, arranging the murder of 3,000 people accused of being Communists, and emptying Mallorca's prisons by having all prisoners shot.

 Documents found in British archives by the historian Effie Pedaliu and documents found in Italian archives by the Italian historian Davide Conti, pointed out that the memory of the existence of the Italian concentration camps and Italian war crimes committed during the Spanish Civil War had been repressed due to the Cold War.